TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Experimental Details

 \subsection{Further Results Analysis}

-To further investigate the effectiveness of \textbf{TRAP} at the representation level, we visualize the latent features of the VLM of InstructVLA using t-SNE, as shown in Figure~\ref{fig:t-SNE}.
-As illustrated in the figure, the representations under the CoT-Only Attack form clusters that are well separated from the Benign features, indicating that this attack substantially perturbs the original latent space.
+To further investigate the effectiveness of \textbf{TRAP} in the representation space, we visualize the latent features of the VLM in InstructVLA using t-SNE, as shown in Fig.~\ref{fig:t-SNE}.
+The representations under $\text{TRAP}_\text{CoT-only}$ attack are clearly separated from benign features, showing that the attack substantially perturbs the original latent space.
 Such a shift is consistent with the observed action-level failure mode, where the model repeatedly produces a single action pattern.
-In contrast, the representations induced by \textbf{TRAP} stay much closer to the benign feature manifold, while still maintaining strong behavior-hijacking capability.
+In contrast, the representations induced by \textbf{TRAP} remain much closer to the benign feature manifold, while still maintaining strong behavior-hijacking capability.